Sphereon-Opensource/PEX/README.md

   ...
 };
 // Finding out which version presentationDefinition is this:
-// The result is either v1, v2 or an erro const result = pex.definitionVersionDiscovery(pdSchema);
+// The result is either 'v1', 'v2' or an error
+// You only have to do this if you want to apply some custom logic.
+The PEX class uses feature detection on the definition to determine whether it is v1 or v2 internally const result = pex.definitionVersionDiscovery(pdSchema);

-// Example for loading credentials const credentials: VerifiableCredential[] = await secureStore.getCredentials();
+// Example for loading credentials from your secure storage const credentials: VerifiableCredential[] = await secureStore.getCredentials();

 // Find matching credentials